melvin-cheah/vim-jinja/README.md

 @melvin-cheah fork for:
 * Figure out file type from extension, e.g. an HTML template is *.jinja.html
   * Using output file type at end means other text editors will syntax highlight most of the code correctly
+* Highlight jinja code
-* Support all fileypes (as long as there is already syntax highlighting for that filetype)
+* Support all fileypes automatically (as long as there is already syntax highlighting for that filetype)

 Original README below, edited with reference to this fork where needed